Skip to main content

 Answers extracted from the 2026 dataset

-The 2026 report shows a median CPL of £48 for financial advisers on Meta, £62 for mortgage brokers on Google, and £118 blended for pension advice.
+The 2026 report shows a median CPL of £24 for financial advisers on Meta, £60 for mortgage brokers on Google, and £110 blended for pension advice.
 Range distributions are wide, driven primarily by sector regulation depth, qualification strictness, funnel length, and platform mix.
+The matching channel aggregates on the Benchmarks page are Meta £10-£38, Google £35-£140, Microsoft £25-£102 and LinkedIn £75-£320.
+Those four channel aggregates are cross-sector pooled figures (including wealth, pension transfer, equity release and bridging) and therefore sit wider than any single-sector row in the Section 4 table, which excludes HNW-only niches.

 Download